How To Bluff In Poker

 While studying your opponents, you simply have to understand the strength of their hand, and you will know whether they are playing on the real value of the hand or bluffing.
 Few things to watch out for a while catching a bluff as an expert bluff catcher are as described below:

-After every card is dealt, do keep a track on the eye movements of other players on the table.
+After every card is dealt, do keep track of the eye movements of other players on the table.
 These will reveal a lot about the strength of their hand.
 For example:

 It is common to see players massage their neck, get their shoulders up, and look a bit stiff whenever they are trying out a bluff.
 Similarly, a hard swallow by a player once someone else bets might indicate that the player is nervous as he/she has played out a bluff.
 Very few players can hide their stiffness or tension/nervousness, and it is here that you have to be vigilant in spotting such tension.
 Players who place bets with strong hands are normally relaxed, talk freely and hardly show any stiffness.